camwestwood/xapi/recipes/studyapps/mobile-app.md

 Common entity identifier: [ObjectA](/common_structures.md#objecta)

 For this recipe the courseArea is optional, but should use uddModInstanceID when present.
-See the [vocabularies](/vocabulary.md#42-coursearea-properties) page for more information
+See the [vocabularies](/vocabulary.md#42-coursearea-properties) page for more information.

-For this recipe the object needs to identify what was viewed.
-A list of valid values  for the object definition type can be found at (/vocabulary.md#Object.definition.extension)
+In this recipe the object should identify what was viewed.
+A list of valid values  for the object definition type can be found in the [vocab page](/vocabulary.md#Object.definition.extension)

 ### Example